PLEASE NOTE THAT THE AUGUST MEETING HAS BEEN CANCELED.

-The Sonora Photo Club was founded in 2005 in the California Gold Country town of Sonora to promote the art of photography.
-Photographers of all experience levels from beginner to professional are welcome to meet in a supportive and friendly environment where they can share their expertise and develop skills in all aspects of photography.
+The Sonora Photo Club was founded in 2005 in the California Gold Country city of Sonora, California, to promote the art of photography.
+Photographers of all experience levels, from beginner to professional, are welcome to join and meet in a supportive and friendly environment, where expertise and skills can be shared and developed in all aspects of photography.

 We welcome visitors to our meetings and would love to have you drop by and meet us.
 We meet on the third Thursday of each month from 6:00 PM to 8:00 PM with a social half-hour from 5:30 PM to 6:00 PM in the Tuolumne County Library meeting room at 480 Greenley Road, Sonora, 95370.
 See additional information on the Meetings page, including the date for each of the monthly meetings, which can change on occasion.
 You can also find our meeting agenda and meeting minutes on that page.